GuildCrafts/web-development-js/_goals/370-React_Native_API-Driven_App.md

 ## Context

 You want to build an app with a simple UI.
 Stay away from too many form fields, and keep the components' state management minimal.

 This is a great project if you want to jump start your skills in mobile development.
-The resources listed below specifications will help you understand the benefits of using React Native to develop in the mobile space.
+The [resources](#resources) will help you understand the benefits of using React Native to develop in the mobile space.

 ## Specifications

-- [ ] __10:__ You have an app component that feeds both android and iOS js files
+- [ ] __10:__ You have an app component that feeds both Android and iOS JS files
 - [ ] __10:__ You can start the app with both `react-native run-ios` and `react-native run-android`
 - [ ] __10:__ You have at least 3 tests written using `jest`
 - [ ] __10:__ You have a home page that contains at least one touchable navigation button